ការប្រើប្រាស់ Functions ក្នុងភាសា C

 Explanation:

-function displays the options available to the user and does not return any value (void
+• The showMenu function displays the options available to the user and does not return any value (void type).

-function displays the menu in a loop, reads the user’s choice, and callsprocessChoice
+• The main function displays the menu in a loop, reads the user’s choice, and calls processChoice to handle it, until the user chooses to exit the program by entering 6.

 s